-Ahh, fall and winter, they can be fun to enjoy wrapped in a coat and boots for a short period, but when you’re home, you want to be warm.
+Ahh, fall and winter, can be fun to enjoy wrapped in a coat and boots for a short period, but when you’re home, you want to be warm.
 And we’re not even talking about the heating bills that come with the cooler weather — expensive.
+We are talking about the real coziness and warmth that a homemade space heater can offer us!

 It’s the time of year when families stay inside more often to escape the frosty weather, and the kids are out of school during winter break.
 Not to mention, the holidays bring in numerous guests, and delicious Thanksgiving and Christmas meals mean more oven time.
 What if you had a homemade space heater to give you a break from the cold?